Intellectual movements in Iran: 28 Mordad coup

 In the 1953 Iranian coup d'état, known in Iran as the 28 Mordad coup, the Prime Minister of Iran Mohammad Mosaddegh was overthrown on 19 August 1953.
-The coup d'état was orchestrated by the United Kingdom (under the name 'Operation Boot') and the United States (under the name TPAJAX Project).
+The coup d'état was orchestrated by the United Kingdom (under the name Operation Boot) and the United States (under the name TPAJAX Project).

 Mossadegh had sought to reduce the semi-absolute role of the Shah granted by the Constitution of 1906, thus making Iran a full democracy, and to nationalize the Iranian oil industry, consisting of vast oil reserves and the Abadan Refinery, both owned by the Anglo-Iranian Oil Company, a British corporation (now BP).

 A military government under General Fazlollah Zahedi was formed which allowed Mohammad-Rezā Shāh Pahlavi, the Shah of Iran (Persian for an Iranian king), to effectively rule the country as an absolute monarch according to the constitution.
-He relied heavily on United States support to hold on to power until his own overthrow in February 1979.
+The Shah subsequently consolidated his political authority and ruled Iran until the his own overthrow in February 1979.

-In August 2013 the Central Intelligence Agency (CIA) admitted that it was involved in both the planning and the execution of the coup, including the bribing of Iranian politicians, security and army high-ranking officials, as well as pro-coup propaganda.
+Declassified documents later provided substantial evidence of British and U.S. involvement in planning and supporting the 1953 coup.
 The CIA is quoted acknowledging the coup was carried out "under CIA direction" and "as an act of U.S. foreign policy, conceived and approved at the highest levels of government."

 Iranian Revolution

-Some researchers believe that the Iranian Revolution was not a simple clash between modernity and tradition but an attempt to accommodate modernity within a sense of authentic Islamic identity, culture and historical experience.

-Perceived by many as a revolt against the secular modernity of the West, Iranian revolution was welcomed by some Western thinkers as a triumph of spiritual values over the profane world of capitalist materialism.
-For others the Iranian revolution was a protest against the very political rationality of the modern era.
+Scholars have offered different interpretations of the Iranian Revolution, including explanations emphasizing the interaction of modernity, Islamic identity, political opposition, and Iran's historical experience.